 Reagents are stable until stated expiration if stored as directed.
+If a single working reagent is required, prepare only the amount required to complete current day's testing.
+Discard remaining reagent after completion of testing.
 Protect from light.
 Avoid microbial contamination.